Jaffee v. Redmond Case Brief

 Frequently Asked Questions

-Does the privilege cover a therapist’s notes and records, or only oral communications?
+Does the privilege protect therapy notes and diagnoses, or only what the patient said?

-Is there a case-by-case balancing test allowing disclosure when the need for evidence is great?
+Is there a balancing test that allows courts to override the privilege when the need for evidence is great?

 Conclusion